 Luca will skip theaters and head straight to Disney's streaming service, Disney+.
 Like Pixar’s Soul, you won’t have to pay extra to watch the film as it will be included with the cost of your subscription.

-Disney and Pixar released the first official teaser trailer for Luca on Feb.
-24, and it's incredible.
+Disney and Pixar released the first official long form trailer for Luca on April 28, and it's incredible.

 There Is A Fantastical Element To The Film